PrairieLearn/PrairieLearn/doc/question.md

 - `clientFiles` (optional) lists the files that the client (student's webbrowser) can access.
 Anything in here should be considered viewable by the student.
 - `type` specifies the question format and should be `"v3"` for the current PrairieLearn question format.

+## Partial credit

+By default all v3 questions award partial credit.
+For example, if there are two numeric answers in a question and only one of them is correct then the student will be awarded 50% of the available points.

+To disable partial credit for a question, set `"partialCredit": false` in the `info.json` file for the question.
+This will mean that the question will either give 0% or 100%, and it will only give 100% if every element on the page is fully correct.

 ## Question `server.py`